Thiomargarita magnifica

-Candidatus Thiomargarita magnifica is a species of sulfur-oxidizing gammaproteobacteria, found growing underwater on detached leaves of red mangroves from the Guadeloupe archipelago in the Lesser Antilles.
+Candidatus Thiomargarita magnifica is a gram-negative species of sulfur-oxidizing gammaproteobacteria, found growing underwater on detached leaves of red mangroves from the Guadeloupe archipelago in the Lesser Antilles.
 These filament-shaped bacteria are the largest known, with an average length of 1 cm, and some individuals reaching 2 cm, making the bacteria visible to humans by unaided eye.

 Discovery

-The bacterium was discovered during the early 2010s by Olivier Gros from the University of the French Antilles at Pointe-à-Pitre, but initially did not attract much attention as Gros thought his find to be a fungus; it took Gros and other researchers five years to determine that it was a bacterium, and a few more years until Jean-Marie Volland, a graduate student supervised by Gros, determined its unusual properties.
+The bacterium was discovered in the late 2000s by Olivier Gros from the University of the French Antilles at Pointe-à-Pitre, but initially did not attract much attention as Gros thought his find to be a fungus; it took Gros and other researchers five years to determine that it was a bacterium, and a few more years until Jean-Marie Volland, a graduate student supervised by Gros, determined its unusual properties.
 The bacterium was described formally in a 2022 publication.

 Name

-Thiomargarita means "sulfur pearl" in Latin.
+Thiomargarita means 'sulfur pearl' in Latin.
 This refers to the appearance of the cells; they contain microscopic sulfur granules that scatter incident light, giving them a pearly lustre.
-The name magnifica means "magnificent", and was chosen by researcher Silvina González Rizzo, who identified Ca. T. magnifica as a bacterium.
+The name magnifica means 'magnificent', and was chosen by researcher Silvina González Rizzo, who identified Ca. T. magnifica as a bacterium.